Kevinau38/Basic-Workshop/Getting-Started-EC2-Storage/content/2-Prerequiste/2.2-create-ebs-snapshot/_index.md

 ---
-title: "Create IAM Role"
+title: "Create EBS Snapshot"

 weight: 2
 chapter: false
 pre: " <b> 2.2 </b> "
 ---

-### Create IAM Role
+### Create EBS Snapshot

-In this step, we will proceed to create IAM Role **EC2S3FullAccessRole**.
-In this IAM Role, the policy **AmazonS3FullAccess** will be assigned, which allows the EC2 server to have full access to S3 services.
+In this step, we will create an EBS snapshot of our EC2 instance's root volume.
+EBS snapshots are point-in-time backups of your EBS volumes that are stored in Amazon S3.
+These snapshots can be used to create new volumes or restore data.

 1. Go to [IAM service administration interface](https://console.aws.amazon.com/iamv2/)
 2. In the left navigation bar, click **Roles**.